MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 ### Rest Spread on Objects

-Using the `spread operator` on an `Object` will now iterate through the object and drop key/value pairs accordingly into a new object.
+Using the `spread operator` on an `Object` will iterate through the object and drop key/value pairs accordingly into a new object.

 ```js
 const guy = {